puppetlabs/puppetlabs-node_encrypt/README.md

       You'll only need to use this if you save encrypted content in your manifests or Hiera data files.
     * Example: `content => Deferred("node_decrypt", [$encrypted_content])`
+* `node_encrypt::certificates`
+    * This class will synchronize certificates to all compile masters.
+    * Generally not needed, unless the `clientcert_pem` fact fails for some reason.
 * `node_encrypt::file`
     * Legacy type for Puppet 5 and below.
     * This is a defined type that wraps a standard file resource, but allows you